Patho-Lab/Lung_cancer_grading/README.md

 **Step 1: Configure HE/infer.py**

 Open the script and set the paths to your inference data and trained model.
-Checkpoints and logs will be saved to the checkpoints_he directory.

 --- HE/infer.py ---
 Open the script and set the paths to your inference data and trained model.
 ```